 While it’s real for some, this simple term seems to reduce our language around the experience, and curtail our capacity to share the richness of our stories.
 It dominates the narrative, leaving quieter, sometimes less palatable stories unheard (and hence ‘not normal’).
 It pre-determines what the experience will be.
 This profound human experience, this time in our lives, needs to express itself through a far more colourful palette!

 Many embrace the empty nest.
 Without guilt or sorrow.
 That is, without the syndrome.

 Some have longed for it.
 Some feel relief, a lightness of being.
 Free.
 Some feel OK with feeling OK, while others feel guilty about feeling OK.
 To even contemplate such things may feel like a betrayal – to child, family, self.
 A heinous truth, a guilty secret.
 (Let’s stick with ’empty nest syndrome’.
 Easier!)

 This experience, the emptying of the nest, is not just one of learning to fill time and let go.
-Of understanding the relationship is growing into something new and different now.
+It is one of reflection and personal enquiry: did I do ok?
+Did I get it right?
+It is understanding the relationship is growing into something new now.
 It is the start of understanding more of ourselves and the way we feel and respond and cope and love.
-It forces reflection on the 18 odd years before, and the choices we made, which may influence future choices (especially around our other children still wing side).
+It forces reflection on the 18 odd years before, and the choices we made, around family, values, and everything tangentially related.

 Sharing our grief, our inexplicable feelings, our concerns, our joy, are part of the stage.
 Our stories from this time will help others, as they help shape the next chapter of life, already galloping ahead, unstoppable.